Return to Bio/CV

 “Marketing Modern Identity in the Late Imperial Era: Yusuf Akçura and Ahmet Ağaoğlu in Russia and the Ottoman Empire.”
 Presented at the American Research Institute in Turkey, Istanbul, November 3, 2008.

 “Muslim community leadership politics in late imperial Russia: Divisions and coalitions.”
-Presented at a workshop entitled “Russian Empire: Reappraisal of Recent Research Agenda.”
+Presented at the working “Russian Empire: Reappraisal of Recent Research Agenda.”
 The University of Kyoto, Japan.
 December 10, 2007.

 “Public lives and personal connections: Muslim intellectuals after 1905.”
 Presented at the Winter Symposium on Eurasian History, Slavic Research Center, Hokkaido University.
 Sapporo, Japan.
 December 7, 2007.